bhk0216/final_project_proposal/EDA.md

 # Issues to discuss

-- For Summary of varaibles, should categorical data be included?
+- For Summary of variables, should categorical data be included?

 - Cannot create a proper reader friendly table